-After two years of online workshops we could finally travel to India to give a branding workshop to the team of the Jharkhand State Livelihood Promotion Society.
+After two years of online workshops we could finally travel to India to give a branding workshop to the Jharkhand State Livelihood Promotion Society team.
 So we travelled to Ranchi, capital of the Indian state of Jharkhand.

 The Rural Development Department of Government of Jharkhand has established a separate and autonomous society named “Jharkhand State Livelihood Promotion Society” (JSLPS) which works as an agency for effective implementation of livelihood promotion in the state.
-Its goal is to alleviate the poverty in the state, especially among the disadvantaged groups and rural women.
+Its goal is to alleviate the state’s poverty, especially among disadvantaged groups and rural women.

 We started our preparations online in the Netherlands.
-We read all about JSLSP, Palash and we studied the reports of workshops given earlier by the Women on Wings program team.
-We asked Cornelie Guise, another expert at Women on Wings, for some advice on how to approach the re-branding process and we had two online meetings with the teams of Women on Wings and JSLPS In preparation of our on-site workshop.
+We read all about JSLSP, Palash and we studied the reports of workshops given earlier by the Women on Wings team.
+We asked Cornelie Guise, another expert at Women on Wings, for advice on how to approach the re-branding process and we held two online meetings with the Women on Wings and JSLPS teams in preparation of our on-site workshop.

-After landing in Delhi, we had one day to get used to the extreme high temperatures, before we would continue our trip to Ranchi.
-Unfortunately, the next morning our plane had five hours delay due to heavy rain and thunderstorms in Delhi and in Ranchi.
-Finally, we arrived in Ranchi late in the afternoon and immediately went to work.
-The JSLPS team and us introduced ourselves, and after a short introduction of the aim of the workshop we started working on the branding of Palash which continued for the next three days.
+After landing in Delhi, we had one day to get used to extreme high temperatures, before we would continue our trip to Ranchi.
+Unfortunately, the next morning our plane had a five hour delay due to heavy rain and thunderstorms in Delhi and Ranchi.
+Finally, we arrived in Ranchi in the late afternoon and immediately went to work.
+After greetings and a short introduction of the workshop’s aim we and the JSLPS team started working on Palash’s branding which continued for the next three days.

-We started with some theory about branding, and combined it with practical examples of Palash.
+We started with some banding theory, and combined it with practical examples of Palash.
 We looked for answers to many questions, like ‘What does the brand stand for?’
 What is your target group?
 What products are you selling under this brand name?
 Does the current logo fit the brand?
 What would be the best brand colors?
-With a large team of twenty people we had many constructive discussions and after three days we jointly had created a great plan for the rebranding, defined next steps, and set a timeline to the actions that need to be taken.
+With a large team of 20 people, we had many constructive discussions.
+After three days we jointly had created a great plan for the rebranding, defined next steps, and set a timeline to the actions that need to be taken.

 In the evenings at our hotel in Ranchi, we met lovely people.
 We visited a wedding (or 2), joined a couple in celebrating their 65th wedding anniversary, and of course we enjoyed delicious Indian food.
 Before our flight to the Netherlands, we even had some time to visit the famous Dassam Waterfalls and the Jagannath Temple, together with Zeenita Patra, program coordinator at Women on Wings.